dexy/dexy-site/install/index.md

 <!--Divider With Titling-->
 </div>

 Dexy is tested on Python 2.6 and Python 2.7.
-There is no support for Python 3.X yet.

 The easiest way to install dexy is: